Nancy Ajram: Personal life

 Ajram began dating the well-known Lebanese dentist Fadi El Hachem in 2005, after knowing him for several years as his patient.
 The couple managed to keep the relationship from the public and maintain their privacy until being photographed together during a trip to Tunisia.
 After a three-year relationship, the two married in an intimate ceremony attended by their immediate family and close friends in Cyprus on September 1, 2008.
 On her 26th birthday, May 16, 2009, she gave birth to their first child, a daughter named Mila.
 Ajram released a song for her daughter, "Ya Rabi Tekbar Mila" on the same day.
 In a survey done by Rotana Magazine, Ajram was voted as the "Most Beautiful Mom" of 2009.
-Ajram decided not to keep her daughter Mila from the public until they both appeared on the cover of Prestige Magazine in an exclusive photoshoot.
+Ajram kept her daughter Mila from the public until they both appeared on the cover of Prestige Magazine in an exclusive photoshoot.
 Mila later appeared in the set of Ajram's "Ya Kether" music video in the presence of the media who publicized her pictures.
 On April 23, 2011, she gave birth to her second daughter, Ella, and released a song for her titled "Hadri Laabek" on the same day.
 On January 30, 2019, she gave birth to her third daughter, Lya.
 Four days later, Ajram released a song titled "Lya" for her.

 Ajram is one of the most followed Arab celebrities on social media.